 As told to Karanjeet Kaur Jun.
 28, 2018

 Our wars now unfold on a public stage.
-Thirty years ago, surgical strikes were business as usual.
-Colonel Abir Choudhuri recalls a gripping operation in Myanmar territory.
+More than thirty years ago, surgical strikes were business as usual.
+After the 2016 strike, Colonel Abir Choudhuri recalled a gripping operation in Myanmar.

 In my 35-year career in the Corps of Army Air Defence, I have witnessed more infiltrations and attacks than I care to remember.
 Most of my postings were spent in counterinsurgency ops and intel roles in the Northeast or close to the LoC around notorious infiltration staging areas.